My Hopes & Fears for This Third Breastfeeding Journey

 I fear…

-But here’s what I’ve learned over the years — it’s not about eliminating the fears, it’s about meeting them with preparation, support, and kindness towards yourself.
+What I have learned over the years from my own feeding journeys and working with families, it’s not about eliminating the fears, it’s about meeting them with preparation, support, and kindness towards yourself.

 What were your biggest hopes and fears before starting your feeding journey?